-- For the effective discharge of his/her functions he/she shall have powers to: - Prescribe the duties of the officers and staff of the Project. - Exercise such supervision and disciplinary control, as may be necessary. - Coordinate and exercise general supervision over the activities of the Project including the District and Block PMU offices. - Conduct meetings of the PMU and its committees and keep a record of proceedings of these meetings in accordance with the rules. - Exercise financial, technical and administrative powers as delegated to him/her by the Executive Committee. - To accord expenditure sanction for deviation of purchase/civil works repair etc. upto 20%. - Discharge such other functions as may be or may already have been assigned to him/her by the GoHP, Governing Council/ Executive Committee in furtherance of the objectives of the Project.
+For the effective discharge of his/her functions he/she shall have powers to:

+- Exercise such supervision and disciplinary control, as may be necessary. - Coordinate and exercise general supervision over the activities of the Project including the District and Block PMU offices. - Conduct meetings of the PMU and its committees and keep a record of proceedings of these meetings in accordance with the rules. - Exercise financial, technical and administrative powers as delegated to him/her by the Executive Committee. - To accord expenditure sanction for deviation of purchase/civil works repair etc. upto 20%. - Discharge such other functions as may be or may already have been assigned to him/her by the GoHP, Governing Council/ Executive Committee in furtherance of the objectives of the Project.